Morten Olsen: Coaching career

-Olsen started his coaching career in January 1990, at the defending Danish champions Brøndby IF, and guided the club to two Danish championships.
-He put the team through tough fitness training which, even though it disgruntled some players, elevated the team into European top class, as Brøndby reached the semi final of the 1990–91 UEFA Cup with Olsen at the helm.
+Olsen started his coaching career in January 1990, at the defending Danish champions Brøndby, and guided the club to two Danish championships.
+He put the team through tough fitness training which, even though it disgruntled some players, elevated the team into European top class, as Brøndby reached the semi-final of the 1990–91 UEFA Cup with Olsen at the helm.
 With the notable exception of Nigerian international defender Uche Okechukwu, his dabblings in the transfer market were not equally successful.
 This caused anger among the amateur department of the club, whose youth scheme they felt Olsen overlooked.
 As the club faced financial hardship and results began to lack in 1992, Olsen was fired from the club in May.

 In April 1993, Olsen moved to his former team 1.
 FC Köln which he saved from relegation, when coming to its aid in the last six games of the 1992–93 Bundesliga season.
-In his time in Germany he would become a certified coach, earning his "Fußball-Lehrer-Lizenz" diploma in 1993.
-For two seasons he had the club positioned somewhat safely from relegation, despite not having any especially good players.
+In his time in Germany, he would become a certified coach, earning his "Fußball-Lehrer-Lizenz" diploma in 1993.
+For two seasons, he had the club positioned somewhat safely from relegation, despite not having any especially good players.
 At the start of the 1995–96 season, Köln were eliminated in the DFB-Pokal by an amateur team from Beckum, and Olsen was fired in August 1995.

 He would have to wait for almost two years until Ajax in the Netherlands hired him on a contract starting from July 1997.
-He attracted Danish national team captain Michael Laudrup to the club, and together they won the Double of the Eredivisie championship and Dutch Cup trophy as well as reaching the quarter finals in the UEFA Cup.
-In his second year at the club, tension arose in the Ajax dressing room, as Dutch internationals Ronald de Boer and Frank de Boer boycotted training in order to leave the club in favour of FC Barcelona.
+He attracted Danish national team captain Michael Laudrup to the club, and together they won the Double of the Eredivisie championship and Dutch Cup trophy, as well as reaching the quarter-finals in the UEFA Cup.
+In his second year at the club, tension arose in the Ajax dressing room, as Dutch internationals Ronald de Boer and Frank de Boer boycotted training in order to leave the club in favour of Barcelona.
 As results began to suffer, Olsen was sacked in December 1998.